37 Costa Rican Slang Words and Phrases from the World’s Happiest Country

 It can also mean a “hit,” but we’ll get to that near the end of this article.

-I wouldn’t advocate using these unless you’re really comfortable with Costa Rican slang—and with the people you’re talking to!
-But it’s still good to recognize and understand these two words if you hear them, since there’s a decent (indecent?) chance you’ll hear them.
+I wouldn’t recommend using these unless you’re really comfortable with Costa Rican slang—and with the people you’re talking to!

 I’ve heard that the phrase nos juimos, in which a j is substituted for the f in fuimos, is common in other countries, but the Costa Rican twist is that here they also just say the two letters to abbreviate it: N.J.